- >Best CryptoExchanges

 No, Binance is not Chinese owned.
 The founder and CEO of Binance, Changpeng Zhao, is Canadian.
 Binance’s headquarters are currently unknown.

 Coinbase has always been a broker exchange, accepting fiat in exchange for a limited array of cryptocurrencies.
 Binance now offers direct purchase of crypto assets like Bitcoin using a credit card or fiat, just like Coinbase.
 The fees Binance charges for these transactions are the same or even less than Coinbase, but offers far more trading pairs.
 This combination often makes Binance a better option than Coinbase because you can purchase assets directly and immediately begin trading them for other cryptocurrencies on Binance.
+Read our comprehensive Binance vs Coinbase exchange here for a deeper dive into how these two exchanges compare.

 No, you cannot trade fiat currency on Binance.
 You can use fiat currency to purchase cryptocurrency directly through Binance.